 1. Cooking cabbage in instant pot

 I find this the easiest way to do it, but you don’t have to do it this way.
-This is my preferred way for one simple reason: I don’t have such large pot to cook the cabbage in and instant pot makes it so easy.
-Just 1.5 cup of water, bring to pressure and manually release right away.
+This is my preferred way for one simple reason: I don’t have such a large pot to cook the cabbage in and instant pot makes it so easy.
+Just 1.5 cups of water, bring to pressure and manually release right away.

 It takes about 8-10 minutes to bring the pot to pressure.
-You literally set timer to 0 minutes because the cabbage will be ready by then.
+You literally set the timer to 0 minutes because the cabbage will be ready by then.